Table of Contents

 Scrotal Bruising and/or Swelling Dog Neuter Recovery

-According to Pet Resource, there’s a 50% chance that dogs over 50lbs will develop scrotal bruising and swelling, developing a hematoma due to the incision site bleeding and leaking fluid into the scrotum.
+There’s a 50% chance that dogs over 50lbs will develop scrotal bruising and swelling, developing a hematoma due to the incision site bleeding and leaking fluid into the scrotum.

 Typically, this ends up being an ultimately harmless occurrence (which makes sense if it happens about half the time in a certain size of dog).